Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 ![Business Process as a Service](assets/images/extract/media/BPM.png)

-#### Services Description
+#### Service Description

-It is a comprehensive Business Process Management (BPM) platform that helps companies model and automate complex processes, improve productivity and service quality, and ensure control, traceability, and flexibility in an integrated and scalable environment.
+Based on Kogito solution, it is a comprehensive Business Process Management (BPM) platform that helps companies model and automate complex processes, improve productivity and service quality, and ensure control, traceability, and flexibility in an integrated and scalable environment.
 It combines workflow automation, application integration, and performance monitoring in a single solution.
 The goal is to improve operational efficiency, reduce execution times, and ensure process consistency across the organization.
 It facilitates collaboration between business users and IT during the creation, management, validation, and deployment of customized process and decision automation solutions.
 Business users can modify business logic and business processes without requiring assistance from IT staff.